Pier Paolo Brega Massone

 The judge described Brega Massone as "cruel, malevolent and lacking the slightest sense of human pity".
-Brega Massone in turn has stated that he is "just the scapegoat" and will appeal.
+Brega Massone in turn stated that he is "just the scapegoat" and would appeal.

-On 9 April 2014, Brega Massone, tried for 4 murders and 34 battery cases in a different trial, has been convicted to life sentence.

-In the second instance (19 october 2018), the sentence was reduced to 15 years of prison for homicide beyond intent.
+On 9 April 2014, Brega Massone, was tried for 4 murders and 34 battery cases in a different trial, and was convicted to life sentence.
+In the second instance (19 October 2018), the sentence was reduced to 15 years of prison for homicide beyond intent.